-Fluoxetine is FDA-approved for major depressive disorder (age 8 and older), obsessive-compulsive disorder (age 7 and older), panic disorder, bulimia, binge eating disorder, premenstrual dysphoric disorder, bipolar depression (as an adjunct with olanzapine also known as Symbyax), and treatment-resistant depression when used in combination with olanzapine.
+Fluoxetine has FDA-approval for major depressive disorder (age eight and older), obsessive-compulsive disorder (age seven and older), panic disorder, bulimia, binge eating disorder, premenstrual dysphoric disorder, bipolar depression (as an adjunct with olanzapine also known as Symbyax), and treatment-resistant depression when used in combination with olanzapine.

-Non FDA-approved uses for fluoxetine include social anxiety disorder (social phobia), post-traumatic stress disorder in adults, borderline personality disorder, Raynaud's phenomenon, and selective mutism.
+Non-FDA-approved uses for fluoxetine include social anxiety disorder (social phobia), post-traumatic stress disorder in adults, borderline personality disorder, Raynaud phenomenon, and selective mutism.

 The 5HT2C antagonism is what is thought to contribute to the anxiety, insomnia, and agitation that patients perceive with fluoxetine.
-Patient's may even have a panic attack with the administration with fluoxetine.
-Thus it is the clinician's responsibility to educate patient.
+Patients may even have a panic attack with the administration with fluoxetine.
+Thus it is the clinician's responsibility to educate patients.

-Most side effects are immediate and go away with time.
+Most side effects are immediate and disappear with time.
 Thus, it is best to wait for the side effects to subside before altering treatment.
 Most side effects are dose-dependent and time-dependent.
-It is important to be cautious of emergence of agitation or activation, which may indicate a bipolar state, which may require the addition of a mood stabilizer or an atypical antipsychotic.
-Fluoxetine can be activating, thus if insomnia is present, consider giving it early in the morning.
-Additionally, one may reduce dose if side effects are too distressing for the patient.
+It is important to be cautious of the emergence of agitation or activation, which may indicate a bipolar state, which may require the addition of a mood stabilizer or an atypical antipsychotic.
+Fluoxetine can be activating, thus if insomnia is present, consider dosing early in the morning.
+Additionally, one may reduce the dose if side effects are too distressing for the patient.
 The patient should be cautioned about side effects, if they persist, after a few weeks, switching to a different antidepressant may be indicated.

-It is best to try another antidepressant before relying on augmentation strategies to minimize polypharmacy and encourage adherence to psychotropic medications.
-Trazodone, mirtazapine, or a hypnotic may be used for insomnia.
-Mirtazapine may also be used for agitation or gastrointestinal side effects.
-Benzodiazepines may be used for anxiety.
-Bupropion or a phosphodiesterase inhibitor (i.e., Sildenafil) may be used for sexual dysfunction.
-Bupropion may also be indicated for cognitive slowing or apathy seen with fluoxetine.
+It is best to try another antidepressant before relying on augmentation strategies.
+This approach can minimize polypharmacy and encourage adherence to psychotropic medications.
+Trazodone, mirtazapine, or a hypnotic may be options for insomnia.
+Mirtazapine may also help with agitation or gastrointestinal side effects.
+Benzodiazepines may treat for anxiety.
+Bupropion or a phosphodiesterase inhibitor (i.e., sildenafil) may address for sexual dysfunction.
+Bupropion may also be an option for potential cognitive slowing or apathy seen with fluoxetine.

 Hypersensitivity to fluoxetine or any component in its formulation